-This area at the southern edge of Sausalito is the original Whaler’s Cove, the location of the first homes and roads in Sausalito and later an area where the hillside was riddled with mines to feed a mid-1800’s manganese smelting operation that sprung up when the mineral’s price spiked when demand soared.
+The Old Town area at the southern edge of Sausalito is the original Whaler’s Cove, the location of the first homes and roads in Sausalito and later an area where the hillside was riddled with mines to feed a mid-1800’s manganese smelting operation that sprung up when the mineral’s price spiked when demand soared.

 Primarily a residential area in modern times, it also has a restaurant and a market-deli.
-“North St.”, “East St.”, “West St.” and “South St.” are all in this neighborhood, and mark the borders of early Sausalito over a century ago.
+“North St.”, “East St.”, “West St.” and “South St.” are all in this neighborhood, and mark the borders of early Sausalito 150 years ago.

-Much to the horror of generations of city leaders, this area also has for many years borne the nickname “Hurricane Gulch” because of the strong afternoon winds that frequently blow down the narrow valley.
+Much to the horror of generations of city leaders, Old Town also has for many years borne the nickname “Hurricane Gulch” because of the strong afternoon winds that frequently blow down the narrow valley.
 Yes, it gets windy here, but we and members of our family have lived in Old Town and my memories of the place are of beautiful views and great days.

 See below for some fascinating historical photos of the area which show the original appearance of the ruined piers offshore.